readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 By default,
 Read the Docs will use the ``.readthedocs.yaml`` at the top level of your Git repository.
-This is typically not sufficient for monorepo layouts when their nested documentation projects need fundamentally different build configurations.
+But if a Git repository contains multiple documentation projects that need different build configurations, you will need to have a ``.readthedocs.yaml`` file in multiple sub-folders.

 .. seealso::